© All Rights Reserved JOSE_MARIA

 Another shining star on the event calendar, the International Jazz Festival takes place in Escaldes-Engordany and has featured jazz greats such as Miles Davis and Fats Domino.
 Hugely popular, the entire town joins in the celebration, both on and off the street.

 As Andorra is mostly located above 900 metres (the lowest point is 870 metres above sea level), most of the country has a relatively mild climate, at least in summer, compared to other areas in southern France or northern Spain, outside the Pyrenees moutain range.
 Temperatures during the summer months of May to September are between 20 °C and 25 °C, sometimes hitting over 30 °C. Nights are relatively cool, mostly around or just above 10 °C. Of course, temperatures drop the higher you get in the moutains.
 Winters are cold, especially higher up in the moutains, with frost during the nights, but surprisinly mild temperatures are possible in the lower areas.
 The higher parts are great for skiing from December to March.
 Rainfall is possible during every month, but tends to be somewhat lower during the summer high season compared to spring and autumn.

-Andorra La Vella can be explored on foot, but outside the capital you need a car or take the bus.
+Andorra La Vella can be explored on foot, but outside the capital you may need a car or take the bus.
+Anyhow, if you enjoy walking and have time and fitness to spare, it is very possible to walk around Andorra.
+Especially easy walk is offered between Andorra la Vella and Les Escaldes, which can be easily mistaken to be the same city since they are interconnected.
 Taxis are available, but phone ahead.
 They are relatively expensive as well.